DFE-Digital/apply-for-teacher-training/docs/infra/manual-deployment.md

 Make commands can be run from the root of the repo to deploy a specific version to one of the environments.

-1. Grab the commit sha to be used from either the [Apply ops dashboard](http://apply-ops-dashboard.azurewebsites.net) or the [build workflow](https://github.com/DFE-Digital/apply-for-teacher-training/actions/workflows/build.yml).
+1. Grab the commit sha to be used from the [build and deploy workflow](https://github.com/DFE-Digital/apply-for-teacher-training/actions/workflows/build-and-deploy.yml).
 This is only required to deploy a particular commit instead of the current `main` branch.
 1. Login to Azure via `az` cli:
     ```
     az login